This buttermilk slab pie is baked on a buttery shortbread crust with a lemon and nutmeg custard filling.

 - 1 tbsp lemon juice

-- Preheat the oven to 400 degress F. Lightly butter a 13 x 9½ x 1 inch baking pan and set aside.
+- Preheat the oven to 350 degrees F. Lightly butter and line with parchment paper a 13 x 9 x 2 inch baking pan and set aside.

-- In a large bowl, combine the flour and the salt.
-Gradually add the butter and using your fingertips, rub the butter through the flour mix until it becomes coarse.
+- In a large bowl, combine the flour and the powdered sugar.
+Gradually add the 1 cup butter and using your fingertips, rub the butter through the flour mix until it comes together to form a ball.

-- Place the pie shell in the oven and bake for about 20 minutes and slightly golden in color.
+- Place the pastry in the oven and bake for about 20 minutes and slightly golden in color.

-- Reduce the oven heat to 325 degrees.
-In a large bowl beat the eggs, cornstarch and sugar until well mixed.
+- In a large bowl beat the eggs, cornstarch and sugar until well mixed.

 - Beat in the buttermilk and melted butter alternately followed by the lemon juice, zest, nutmeg and salt.

-- Pour the filling into the slab pie shell and place the pie onto a cookie sheet or baking stone.
+- Pour the filling into the pan and place into the oven.

 - Let cool before attempting to slice into squares.
 Serve dusted with powdered sugar.